-Shipping cost impact on LNG price spreads22 Jun, 2015
+Shipping cost impact on LNG price spreads

 The LNG market is adjusting to the new reality of regional price convergence.
 Soft Asian demand, new liquefaction capacity and lower oil-indexed contract prices are all contributing to compress regional price differentials.
 Under these conditions, LNG shipping costs are playing an increasingly important role in determining LNG flows and spot pricing dynamics.